Skip to main content

 Criteria

-written, graphic or oral assessment strategy describes disease transmission, diagnosis, treatment, and prevention for select organisms
+describe disease transmission, diagnosis, treatment and prevention of select organisms

-15. Correlate select fungi and parasites with human infectious disease
+15. Correlate select viruses and prions with human infectious disease

 Assessment Strategies